Hyperbaric chamber benefits

 At constant temperature;

-A) The volume of a gas is inversely proportional to its pressure;
+A) The volume of a gas is inversely proportional to the pressure;

-B) The density of a gas is directly proportional to its pressure.
+B) The density of a gas is directly proportional to the pressure.

-As pressure increases, As oxygen molecules decrease in size, they become more concentrated in the alveoli (lung membranes) and can be transferred to blood plasma by diffusion.
-Just as a can of fizzy drink contains CO2 under pressure, your body contains more oxygen thanks to the pressure.
+As pressure increases, plus the size of oxygen molecules decreases, which allows for a greater concentration in the alveoli (lung membrane) that can be transferred into the blood plasma by diffusion.
+Just like a can of soda contains CO2 under pressure, your body contains more oxygen thanks to pressure.

 CHARLES' LAW

-The volume of a given mass of gas is directly proportional to its temperature.
+The volume of a given mass of a gas is directly proportional to its temperature.

 As the pressure increases, so does the temperature, which explains why it's warmer inside the chamber.

-The increase temperature has a direct effect on gas volume, resulting in a greater volume of oxygen available to your cells.
+The increase from temperature to a direct effect on gas volume resulting in a larger volume of oxygen available for your cells.

 To counter the heat, we have a cooling system for greater comfort.

-In 2000, the FDA approves the «Gamow Bag» hyperbaric bag for use at high altitudes.
+In 2000, the FDA approves "Gamow Bag" hyperbaric chambers for altitude sickness.

 The hyperbaric method has been in use for several decades, and the scientific literature is very well documented.
 Hyperbaric treatment in a flexible chamber at 1.3ATA (ambient air) has been approved by the Food and Drug Administration.
-(FDA) in the United States in 2000 for high-altitude ailments.
-Thanks to the exceptional work of hundreds of doctors and scientists around the world, hyperbaric treatment is becoming an increasingly accessible and promising technological tool.
+(FDA) in the United States in 2000 for altitude sickness.
+Thanks to the exceptional work of hundreds of doctors and scientists worldwide, hyperbaric therapy is becoming an increasingly accessible and promising technological tool.

 N